IDAES/idaes-pse/docs/core/util/costing.rst

 -----

-It is important to highlight that the costing method interrogates the property package to determine the unit of this model, if the user provided the correct units in the metadata dictionary (see property models for additional information), the model units will be converted to the right units.
+It is important to highlight that the costing method interrogates the property package to determine the units of this model, if the user provided the correct units in the metadata dictionary (see property models for additional information), the model units will be converted to the right units.
 For example: in this example area is in m^2, while the cost correlations for heat